Davi Santos

-Davi Santos (born 1 February 1990) is a Brazilian-American actor, best known for his role playing Sir Ivan, The Gold Ranger on the television series Power Rangers Dino Charge and Dr. Joey Costa on Good Sam.
+Davi Santos (born 1 February 1990) is an American actor, best known for his role playing Sir Ivan, The Gold Ranger on the television series Power Rangers Dino Charge and Dr. Joey Costa on Good Sam.
 He is a screenwriter and star of The Cure, a film that world premiered at Cannes Film Festival.

-Biography
+Early life

 Santos was born in Rio de Janeiro.
 In late 1990, Santos' family immigrated to New York City, and he was raised in Astoria, a neighborhood in the northwestern corner of Queens.

 Santos attended the Professional Performing Arts School alongside Connor Paolo and Sarah Hyland.
 He graduated from LaGuardia Arts "Fame" High School.
 In 2008, Santos enrolled in Macaulay Honors College at Lehman College where he designed the courses of his customized CUNY BA in Cognitive Philosophy and Theatrical Arts.
 At Lehman he acted in a production of Arthur Miller's A View from the Bridge directed by Susan Soetaert in 2010.
 Since the age of 8, he has trained in martial arts.
 He holds a second Dan Black-belt in Shotokan Karate.